 One of the things that most beginners don’t do, for various subjective reasons, is that they don’t analyze their trades, especially the losing ones.
 This is one of the most critical aspects of the trading process, especially if you are still learning about trading, financial markets etc. as it can accelerate your learning curve and help you develop faster the skills that you need for profitable trading.

 In this article, we’ll try to give you some useful tips each one of you can take into account when it comes to reviewing your trading activity.

 Tip #1 Keep a weekly and monthly trading journal

-It can be written by hand or you can use an excel spreadsheet.
-No matter what it is more comfortable to you, it is essential to keep a trading journal and write down each of the following aspects: entry point, stop loss, take profit, expected reward to risk ratio, reason why you opened the trade etc.
+It can be written by hand or you can use a spreadsheet.
+No matter what it is more comfortable for you, it is essential to keep a trading journal and write down each of the following aspects: entry point, stop loss, take profit, expected reward to risk ratio, the reason why you opened the trade, etc.

 Tip #2 Make screenshots of your trades